Data-Science-Students-Team-Salzburg/website/meetings.md

 ## <span style="color:blue; font-weight:bold;">Before the Meeting</span>
-All team members should upload their results as a **PowerPoint presentation** to the cloud at least one day before the meeting.
+All team members should upload their results as a **PowerPoint presentation** to the **results** folder in the cloud at least one day before the meeting.
 Each slide should be clearly described and easy to understand without needing an explanation.
-The **PowerPoint** files must be labeled in the following format:
+The PowerPoint files must be labeled in the following format:

 **`year_month_day_your-name`**